 To Archival Permanence, Print Care, and Handling

-The topic of archival permanence and image stability of fine art photographic prints surfaces amongst professional collectors from time to time, so I wanted to provide a guide on these matters and offer my perspective and first-hand experience for my art buyers and collectors.
+The topic of archival permanence and image stability of fine art photographic prints surfaces amongst professional collectors from time to time, so I wanted to guide you on these matters and offer my perspective and first-hand experience.

-Before I share specific details about archival permanence and print care, I want to start with a simple and profound statement.
+Before sharing specific details about archival permanence and print care, I want to start with a simple and profound statement.

-The only artwork that is proven to be archival are cave paintings.
+The only artwork that is proven to be archival is cave paintings.

-Everything else will have to proven over the coming decades and centuries.
+While that statement seems funny, everything else will need to be proven over the coming decades and centuries.

 Remember, it is easy to make claims when all parties involved will not be living to ensure the claims are true and accurate.
-I personally am suspect of the claims of contemporary photography manufacturers that claim hundreds of years of archival permanence.
+I suspect contemporary photography manufacturers' claims that suggest hundreds of years of archival permanence.
 I think this is a lot of marketing propaganda used as a sales tool.

-I encourage people to buy new art because they love it and take some extra steps which I outline below to make sure the artist is transparent with you in regards to materials used and expectations regarding archival permanence.
+I encourage you to buy new art because you love it and take some extra steps, which I outline below to make sure the artist is transparent with you regarding materials used and expectations regarding archival permanence.

 The vast majority of people purchase art because they love it or it has a special meaning to them, not because it may last for centuries.